Replacement

 - When a client requests replacement of food that was destroyed in a household disaster or misfortune:

-- Determine if the client reported the loss within 10 days of the household disaster;
+- Determine if the client reported the loss within 10 days of the household disaster (if the 10th day is a weekend or holiday, a timely report may be made on the first working day thereafter);

 - Verify the disaster or misfortune through a collateral contact such as the fire or police departments, utility companies, local media, the Red Cross, an insurance agent, or home visit;